 MFA status is based on a user registering for MFA.
+CloudRadial gets the MFA information from the Microsoft Graph API.
+The old per-user MFA status (StrongAuthenticationMethods and/or StrongAuthenticationRequirements), this is not currently exposed via the Graph API therefor CloudRadial gets this from the registered authentication method.
 The following are true for an accurate MFA reading to show as "On" within CloudRadial:

 In order to obtain MFA status information from Microsoft, a client tenant requires an Azure Active Directory P1 license or similar in the client's tenant.
 It appears that MFA information is available for all client users if there is at least one license for the client.